This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch ginger cookies recipe, check out our Leftover Ingredients Recipe Finder.

-• Butter: Use softened, salted butter for the best flavor.
-It should be cool but soft enough to leave an indentation when pressed with your finger.
-To soften, leave it out on the counter for about 30 minutes.
-If you’re in a rush, microwave it for 10–15 seconds, but be careful not to melt it.
+• Butter: Use softened salted butter for the best flavor.
+It should be cool but soft enough to press an indentation with your finger.
+Leave out for 30 minutes to soften, or microwave for 10–15 seconds (don’t melt).

-• Spices: Ground cinnamon, ginger, cloves, and a pinch of salt add warmth and depth, creating that classic ginger cookie flavor.
+• Spices: Cinnamon, ginger, cloves, and a pinch of salt create the warm, classic ginger cookie flavor.

 Save This Recipe!